United States of America

 Visit Yosemite National Park and the Giant Redwoods

-Hike up Angels Landing
+Hike Angels Landing

 This hike at Zion NP is one of the coolest and most dangerous in the world!
 It's 5 miles long, and has some very steep cliffs.
 Visit Zion with a car, or on a group tour.